shygoo/n64sym/README.md

 #### `-h <headersize>`

-Overrides the header size (the value to add to symbol addresses).
-By default this value is either `0x80000000` or a value determined by the entry point field and bootcode if the input file is a ROM image.
+Overrides the header size (displacement of memory address against absolute file address).
+By default this value is either `0x80000000` or the entry point if the input file is a ROM image.

 #### `-t`